 There are a limited number of vessels in the LE trawl sector affected by the proposed action.
-Most of the coastwide trawl fleets operate north of 40°10' N. lat. and only vessels actively fishing bottom trawl gear south of 40°10' N. lat. approaching the annual cowcod vessel limit are directly affected.
+Most of the coastwide trawl fleets operate north of $40^{\circ}10'$ N lat. and only vessels actively fishing bottom trawl gear south of $40^{\circ}10'$ N lat. approaching the annual cowcod vessel limit are directly affected.
 Increasing or eliminating the 2020 cowcod ACT will not impact vessels fishing non-trawl gear.
-Only the bottom trawl fishery between 34°27' N. lat. and 40°10' N. lat. (bottom trawl gear is not deployed in the high relief habitats south of Pt.
-Conception) and the recreational fishery south of 34°27' N. lat. tend to incidentally catch cowcod (Table 1).
+Only the bottom trawl fishery between $34^{\circ}27'$ N lat. and $40^{\circ}10'$ N lat. (bottom trawl gear is not deployed in the high relief habitats south of Pt.
+Conception) and the recreational fishery south of $34^{\circ}27'$ N lat. tend to incidentally catch cowcod (Table 1).
 Raising or eliminating the 2020 ACT will increase all sector allocations.
-The direct effect contemplated by the proposed action increases the annual vessel limit in the LE trawl fishery by 17.7 percent of whatever increase in the trawl sector's allocation (36 percent) of the ACT or ACL under strawman Alternative 2.
+The direct effect contemplated by the proposed action increases the annual vessel limit in the LE trawl fishery by 17.7 percent of whatever increase in the trawl sector's allocation (36 percent) of the ACT or ACL under Alternative 1.

 The Council recently completed a formal review of the trawl catch share program (the West Coast Groundfish Trawl Catch Share Program Five-year Review document is available here).
-It was acknowledged the consequence of exceeding an annual vessel limit for a low quota stock like cowcod south of 40°10' N. lat. "may force that vessel out of the groundfish fishery for many years".
-In the five-year review of the trawl catch share program, it was estimated there were six vessels that attained or exceeded the annual vessel limit for cowcod south of 40°10' N. lat. through the first five years of the program (Table 6).
+It was acknowledged the consequence of exceeding an annual vessel limit for a low quota stock like cowcod south of $40^{\circ}10^{\circ}$ N lat. "may force that vessel out of the groundfish fishery for many years".
+In the five-year review of the trawl catch share program, it was estimated there were six vessels cumulatively (some vessels may have attained or exceeded 90% of the annual vessel limit in more than one year during that period) that attained or exceeded the annual vessel limit for cowcod south of $40^{\circ}10^{\circ}$ N lat. through the first five years of the program (Table 6).
 Given the increased incidental bycatch in the LE trawl fishery in recent years (Table 1 and Figure 1), the number of vessels with high attainment of the annual cowcod vessel limit has likely increased.